zyradyl-moe/archive.zyradyl.moe/_posts/2015-09-07-Icinga2-Tutorial-Part-4.md

 Well I have finally persuaded myself to continue writing these posts by completely deleting all the configuration I had already set up.
 It is worth noting that I have switched over to Debian Jessie, for no other reason than to cause myself more [frustration and suffering][5].
-Anyways, let's get started.
+Anyways, let’s get started.

 SNMP is considered an [Agent-Based Check][6], and is actually quite flexible.
-You can even go as far as to code in custom return options, to check things you normally wouldn't be able to check over snmp, for example, [apt status][7], and other such things.
+You can even go as far as to code in custom return options, to check things you normally wouldn’t be able to check over snmp, for example, [apt status][7], and other such things.

 It is worth noting that due to using a very small LAN, I will not be